 The Spurness Community Fund will provide an estimated £700,000 to invest in local projects during its lifetime.
-The
+The funding decisions are made by a community panel.

 Established in 2004, the fund benefits just over 500 people in the Sanday community in Orkney.